bilal1031/ShopApp/README.md

 # ShopApp
-A dummy ShoppingApp created in React Native for learning purpoese.<br />
+A dummy ShoppingApp created in React Native for learning purposes.<br />
 Feel free to check it out <br />
 https://expo.io/@bilal1301/projects/ShopApp